highchair/artinruins-com/_property/central-fire-stations.md

   #- url: central-fire-1900c-three-ones.jpg
   #  caption: 'Providence Journal file photo, circa 1900'
   - url: central-fire-1901c-gilbane-construct.jpg
-    caption: 'Part of the Gilbane collection'
+    caption: 'Construction of the Central Fire Station.
+Part of the Gilbane collection'
   - url: central-fire-1902c-profile.jpg
     alt: 'A large, square plan, three-story firehouse with a central tall tower equal to the height of the lower three stories.
 The first floor has many double-door, full height openings for fire wagons while the second and third story windows have ornamentation made of alternating courses of granite and brick topped by ornamental granite lintels comprised of alternating quoins.'
   - url: central-fire-1903c-views-of-prov.jpg